 Tesla Bus Concept

-Electric buses around the world will significantly reduce demand for diesel.
+Electric buses around the world will significantly reduce the demand for diesel.
 According to a Bloomberg New Energy report, switching to electric vehicles at the early stage is driven by buses.

 Tesla is undoubtedly a leader in innovation in the field of green technologies, so it was always expected that they would offer an environmentally friendly alternative to public buses that consume gas.

 Back in May 2017, Tesla CEO Elon Musk questioned the electric bus development project signed by Tesla.
 According to The Verge, Musk said the vehicle was under development to be presented by the end of 2017.

 “I don’t know if the bus thing really makes sense in a shared and completely autonomous environment,” Musk answered the question about the project.
-“If it costs less than a bus ticket to use a shared autonomy fleet to go where you want, point to point, why don’t you just use it?
+“If it costs less than a bus ticket to use a shared autonomy fleet to go where you want, points to point, why don’t you just use it?
 So I don’t know”.

 Tesla and Public Transport

 The experience of Tesla Motors has become the springboard for Proterra’s electric bus business, which today is one of North America’s major brands with zero emissions tires.
-Other competitors are Canadians New Flyer and Chinese BYD.
+Other competitors are Canadians New Flyers and Chinese BYD.